Where to go Snowboarding in Chile this Summer – An Exclusive Freerider’s Guide

 Snowboarding Santiago’s Tres Valles ( Valle Nevado, El Colorado, La Parva )

 Chile’s Tres Valles (Three Valleys) area towers above Santiago.
-If you are searching for snowboarding near Santiago, these three resorts are the closest to the city.
+If you are searching for snowboarding near Santiago, these three resorts are the closest to the city and airport.
 Within 45 minutes from touching down on Andean soil, only the looming 75 hairpin turns separate you from forgetting all the woes of airline travel.
 A high alpine freeride paradise awaits you in the form of three awesome snowboard destinations: La Parva, El Colorado, and Valle Nevado.

 La Parva, known for its backcountry access and historic zones like “McConkeys” and “La Chiminea” has plenty for everyone: playful terrain, fun groomers, and the options to hike or split board, getting you much, much steeper.
 This resort is all about the backcountry snowboarding access via the lifts.
 If you have a splitboarding, you can get way out there to some worldclass lines.
 Just be prepared, the altitude can be tough to deal with until you are acclimated.

 The neighboring resort is El Colorado.
 It’s the closest resort to the town of Farrellones, the village that you’ll most likely call home while visiting this triple-threat mecca of shredding.
 El Colorado is home to access point of the backcountry area known as Santa Teresita.
 Amazing pure powder fall-lines, cliffs and some of the best chairlift/road accessed backcountry in South America.

 The all time famous resort, Valle Nevado is the final link.
 One of the most well known centers in South America with its full modern services, snowboard terrain park and the option of heli-boarding to some of the best terrain in the Andes.
 A splitboard will get you deep into the high Andes as well, but be prepared for some long approaches.
 The rewards are there however, as the descents are some of the best in central Chile.